 They pick it up.

-You pick it up, everyone else picks it up.
+You pick it up.

-They don't want to pick it up.
+Simultaneously, practically at the same time, they don't want to pick it up.

 And one of the questions, that question was asked, and I rejected it there.